- Written by Dr.Mehmet Demircioglu

 Sit down, stop touching the scalp, take clear photos in good light, and send them to the clinic if you see bleeding, an open area, strong pain, or anything that looks like tissue.
 Do not press, scrape, or clean aggressively before the surgical team sees the photos.

-I judge this the same way I judge a patient who bumped your head after a hair transplant.
+I judge this the same way I judge someone who bumped your head after a hair transplant.
 Timing matters, force matters, bleeding matters, and the appearance of the skin matters.
-Panic does not help, but ignoring visible trauma is also not responsible.
+Anxiety does not help, but ignoring visible trauma is also not responsible.

 A useful answer should not make every small event sound either completely harmless or completely dangerous.
-It should explain timing, contact, bleeding, symptoms, and what the patient should do next.
-That kind of answer lowers anxiety because it gives the patient a way to judge the situation.
+It should explain timing, contact, bleeding, symptoms, and the next step.
+That kind of answer lowers anxiety because it gives you a way to judge the situation.

-If a clinic only says not to sneeze, cough, laugh, bend, move, sleep, or wash without explaining priorities, the patient is left frightened and confused.
+If a clinic only says not to sneeze, cough, laugh, bend, move, sleep, or wash without explaining priorities, you are left frightened and confused.
 The first days need discipline, but they should not feel like superstition.
 You need clear rules about what protects the grafts and what signs deserve contact with the clinic.

 The same applies before surgery.
-If you are sick, using cold medicine, or worried about allergies, mention it early and follow proper instructions before hair transplant instead of trying to manage the risk quietly on your own.
+If you are sick, using cold medicine, or worried about allergies, mention it early and follow the instructions before surgery instead of trying to manage the risk quietly on your own.

 If you remember one idea, make it this.
-A sneeze is not a hand.
-A cough is not a fingernail.
-Protect the grafts from real mechanical trauma, contact the clinic for true warning signs, and do not let normal body reflexes turn your recovery into constant fear.
+A sneeze is not a hand, and a cough is not a fingernail.
+Protect the grafts from real mechanical trauma, ask for clinic review for true warning signs, and do not let normal body reflexes turn your recovery into constant anxiety.

 Recovery should make you careful, not frightened of your own body.
-Patients usually do better when they follow the plan steadily and stop repeated checking before it turns into unnecessary contact.
+People usually do better when they follow the plan steadily and stop repeated checking before it turns into unnecessary contact.